marcuscaisey/lox/test/README.md

 - `// error: <message>` defines an error message that should be printed to stderr.
 - `// hint: <message>` defines a hint message that should be printed to stderr.

-Both special comments can appear multiple times in a test file.
+All special comments can appear multiple times in a test file.

 For example: